GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/tier-4.md

   export let t;
 </script>

-## Tier 4: Visionary & Meta Governance
+## Tier 4: The Visionary & Meta-Systems Layer

-The fourth tier includes forward-looking and systemic domains of governance, addressing the deeper architecture of coordination, meaning-making, and planetary stewardship.
-From space governance to consciousness exploration and integrated meta-systems, these frameworks expand the horizons of what global governance can become.
+This highest tier contains the frameworks responsible for long-term, species-level stewardship and oversight.
+It includes protocols for handling existential risks (`Planetary Immune System`), governing our expansion into new domains (`Space Governance`), and cultivating the collective consciousness and wisdom (`Wisdom Governance`) needed to guide the entire GGF ecosystem into the far future.

 <FrameworkTierList tier={4} showHeader={false} {t} />